prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

-Note: You cannot combine `first` with `before` or `last` with `after`.
-Note: If you query more nodes than exist, your response will simply contain all nodes that actually do exist in that direction.
+> Note: You cannot combine `first` with `before` or `last` with `after`.
+If you query more nodes than exist, your response will simply contain all nodes that actually do exist in that direction.

 #### Limitations

 Note that *a maximum of 1000 nodes* can be returned per pagination field.
 If you need to query more nodes than that, you can use `first` and `skip` to seek through the different pages.
-You can also include [multiple versions of the same field with different pagination parameters](!alias-cahzai2eur) in one query using GraphQL Aliases.
+You can also include multiple versions of the same field with different pagination parameter in one query using GraphQL Aliases.

 Please join [the discussion on GitHub](https://github.com/graphcool/feature-requests/issues/259) for an according feature request to lift this limitation.

-## Custom Queries
+## Custom queries

-For use cases that are not covered by the automatically generated CRUD-style API, [Resolver Functions](!alias-xohbu7uf2e) can be used to enhance your GraphQL schema with custom queries.
+For use cases that are not covered by the automatically generated CRUD API, [Resolver](!alias-xohbu7uf2e) functions can be used to enhance your GraphQL schema with custom queries.

 You can define the **name, input arguments and payload of the query** and **resolve it with a Graphcool Function**.

 ### Example

-> Validate the age of a user
+#### Validate the age of a user

 Schema Extension SDL document: